Lesco vs Scotts Fertilizer: Which Should You Buy?

 For homeowners who live near a SiteOne store and do not mind buying in 50-pound increments, Lesco is significantly cheaper per pound of nitrogen, has higher slow-release fractions, and tends to use better-quality polymer-coated urea.
 For homeowners without SiteOne access, or who want smaller bags and the retail return policy, Scotts is the practical choice despite costing 1.5 to 2x more per pound of actual nutrient delivered.

-Lesco Professional Lawn Fertilizer vs Scotts Turf Builder Fertilizer: At-a-Glance Comparison
+Lesco Professional Lawn Fertilizer vs Scotts Turf Builder Fertilizer: at a glance

 Tier